rust-lang/cargo/src/doc/man/includes/options-locked.md

 access.
 {{/option}}

+{{#option "`--lock-ro`"}}
+Prevents Cargo from updating the `Cargo.lock` file.
+Unlike the `--frozen` and `--locked` flags, this flag does not produce an error when the lock file needs to be updated.
+Instead, the lock file update is transparently discarded.
+This is intended to allow Cargo to handle read only file systems.
+{{/option}}

 {{#option "`--offline`"}}
 Prevents Cargo from accessing the network for any reason.
 Without this flag, Cargo will stop with an error if it needs to access the network and